stevenrobertson/sd-docs/report/rng.md

 The Monte Carlo methods are algorithms that use statistics to determine probabilities in systems and their properties.
 They are used in finance, physics, communications and even game design.
 In the context of this project, they are necessary measures of randomness that can be held as a standard that filters out PRNGs that don’t meet the basic requirements.
 Using these methods, the spectral properties and periods of some PRNGs and their variations will be determined.

 ## Our approaches
-There are several things to be attempted in order to obtain the desired results and the most efficient algorithm that contains most if not all the desired qualities of a necessary PRNG.
+[TODO Nick this is sloppy, it looks like a list not a document] There are several things to be attempted in order to obtain the desired results and the most efficient algorithm that contains most if not all the desired qualities of a necessary PRNG.
 The initial ideas for finding the potential PRNG are the following: